AndrewJBateman/pean-stack-api-display/README.md

 ### Frontend

+* Angular frontend includes Bootstrap responsive navbar with icon links
+* Main section made of cards that link to API data
+* NASA card shows Astronomy Picture of the Day (APOD) from the [NASA API](https://api.nasa.gov/)
+* Crypto card shows prices of a list of cryptocurrencies from the [CryptoCompare API](https://min-api.cryptocompare.com/)
+* Map card shows location data from the [ipapi API](https://ipapi.co/)
+* News card shows latest news from the [newsapi](https://newsapi.org/)
+* Data card shows data from a data API using [Google Charts](https://developers.google.com/chart/)
-* Angular frontend includes Bootstrap responsive navbar with icon links.
-Main section made of cards that will link to API data.
-Progressive Web App (PWA) functionality added.
-Very high Lighthouse score but can be tweaked to be even higher - use jp2 images etc.
+* Progressive Web App (PWA) functionality added
+* Very high Lighthouse score but can be tweaked to be even higher - use jp2 images etc

 ## :camera: Screenshots